spdermn02/TouchPortal_AdvancedHold_Plugin/README.md

 - Hold Increment
   - Increment a specific State Value by 1 every X seconds/milliseconds
   - On release, return value to 0
+- Stop Hold Specific
+  - Stop a specific state's hold from executing and return value to 0
+- Stop All Holds
+  - Stop all running holds and return value to 0
 - Infinite Loop
   - Increment (until stopped, or plugin is closed) a specific State Value by 1 every X seconds/milliseconds
 - Stop Infinite Loop Specific